 We carry the full range of Annie Sloan Chalk Paint colours in 1l tins and 120ml sample pots.
 We also stock a range of Annie Sloan brushes and finishes, including all colours of wax and lacquer.

 How do I use Chalk Paint?

 One Coat is usually enough.
 Usually no priming or sanding required and can be used on most surfaces.
 Firstly shake the tin, open and stir the paint.
 If the paint has thickened just add a little water to thin it.
-We recommend using a good quality brush which can be purchased on here.
+We recommend using a good quality brush which can be purchased in our shop.

 Chalk Paints can be mixed together to create further colours.

 Apply the wax using a wax brush or a lint free cloth.
 Apply the wax pressing it into the paint.
 Remove the excess wax from the surface in small areas as you go along, it should feel almost dry.
 Leave to dry for 24 hours.
 After 24 hours buff with a soft cloth to give a light sheen.
 The wax will carry on curing for approx 3-4 weeks to give a durable finish.